-Recommended level of study BSc
+Recommended study level BSc / MSc

 Semester Autumn

 Number of classes (lecture/practice/lab) 2/1/1 hours/week

-Course credit 5 credits
+ECTS credit value 5 credits

 Final evaluation Exam

 Responsible lecturer Dr. Benedek Csaba

 The course aims to give an introduction to the basic algorithms used in digital image processing and computer vision.
 The lectures in the first part of the semester cover various topics from the classical image processing era, such as image representation, 2D convolutions, image enhancement and recovery, texture analysis and Fourier space-based image filtering.
 The second part of the course is dedicated to more recent tools, including Meanshift and Markov Random Field segmentation models, extraction and utilization of SIFT, HOG and BLP descriptors, and the basics of using machine learning approaches for image recognition problems.
-For attending this course, no prior knowledge of image processing or computer vision is assumed.
+No prior knowledge of image processing or computer vision is assumed for attending this course.
 However, the participating students need to have a good programming background, and experience with different data structures, linear algebra, vector calculus, and the basics of signal processing.